mr-sonalia/AI-CT-Segmentation/README.md

-# AI-Powered CT Segmentation& Automation
+# AI-Powered CT Segmentation & Automation

 The goal of this project is to generate CT segmentation through MONAI and PyTorch, and automate the generation process in a DICOM SCP.